Learn how to take advantage of financial help and avoid tax penalties when enrolling for health insurance. You may be leaving money on the table!

 Avoid Tax Penalties

 If you don’t have any health insurance at all, you may face a penalty come tax time.
-This tax penalty could cost at least $800 for every adult in your household plus $400 for each dependent child.
-A family of four could owe a minimum of $2,400, for example.
-Find out what potential tax penalties you may face without coverage.
+For tax year 2022 this penalty could cost at least $850 for every adult in your household plus $425 for each dependent child.
+A family of four could owe a minimum of $2,550, for example.
+Find out what potential tax penalties you may face without coverage and keep in mind, these penalties may vary from year to year.

 However, there are many exemptions to this penalty, and most must be claimed at tax time except for the three granted through Covered California.
 You can learn more about these exemptions, and how to avoid a tax penalty, by clicking here.